2012 North Indian Ocean cyclone season

-The 2012 North Indian Ocean cyclone season was a very inactive season.
+The 2012 North Indian Ocean cyclone season was the second least active season on record, only behind 1993.
 The season had a very late start, with the first system forming in October.
 During the season, only five systems formed, of which only two became cyclonic storms.
 Both the storms made landfall, and they, along with the deep depressions, were responsible for 128 deaths and economic losses worth at least $56.7 million (2012 USD).

 The scope of this article is limited to the Indian Ocean in the Northern Hemisphere, east of the Horn of Africa and west of the Malay Peninsula.
 There are two main seas in the North Indian Ocean — the Arabian Sea to the west of the Indian subcontinent, abbreviated ARB by the India Meteorological Department (IMD); and the Bay of Bengal to the east, abbreviated BOB by the IMD.
 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center releases unofficial advisories.